"I Can't Die, It Would Ruin My Image"

-The godfather of modern fitness died over seven years ago but you wouldn’t know it from his namesake website, which celebrates LaLanne as if he were still with us, flexing his muscles and drinking power juice concoctions.
+The godfather of modern fitness died almost a decade ago but you wouldn’t know it from his namesake website, which celebrates LaLanne as if he were still with us, flexing his muscles and drinking power juice concoctions.

 “I can’t die, it would ruin my image” was one of LaLanne’s colorful quips.
 Another was “Exercise is king, nutrition is queen, put them together and you’ve got a kingdom.”

 Born in 1914 to French immigrants who settled in California, Francois Henri LaLanne was a self-described teenage wreck until he heard health lecturer, Paul Bragg, expound on the benefits of exercise and nutrition.
 The youngster was an instant convert.

 His new religion, a body-building and nutrition-obsessed regimen, would eventually define his life and become a fixture in large segments of American culture.

 At 21, LaLanne made the U.S. Olympic wrestling team and later on even flirted with professional wrestling.
 But it was in 1936 when LaLanne opened the country's first health club in Oakland, California, calling it the “Jack LaLanne Physical Culture Studio”.

 He actively sought clients with the promise of reshaping their bodies through physical training and nutritional diets.
 Business was slow at first, so he offered massages to get people in the door.
 He then had a captive audience to suggest weights and exercise routines.
 LaLanne’s fitness center grew and he eventually sold the chain to Bally.

 The exuberant trainer developed several workout devices including the first leg extension machines, the squat machine now known as the Smith machine, and other cable-pulley weights that are standard in most gyms today.